jgm/pandoc/doc/lua-filters.md

 `render (doc[, colwidth])`

 Render a @\'Doc\'@.
-The text is reflowed on breakable spacesto match the given line length.
-Text is not reflowed if theline length parameter is omitted or nil.
+The text is reflowed on breakable spaces to match the given line length.
+Text is not reflowed if the line length parameter is omitted or nil.

 Parameters